Mark Whittow

 wondering.)
 Just on the off chance that he might be at home, we called at Mark

-Whittow’s house.
+Whittow’s home.

-of my heroes at the London Water Closet (and I did not have many).
-He kindly tolerated my presence, even though I was three years younger than he was, probably because he knew that I was also a fan of all things historical.
+Mark was one of my heroes at the London Water Closet (and I did not have many).
+Even though I was three years younger than he was, he kindly tolerated my presence, probably because he knew that I was also a fan of W.L.F. and all things historical.
 (In particular, I remember Mark patiently correcting my understanding of the caracole, a cavalry tactic in the Thirty Years War.)
-Not only was he a brilliant actor (his
+Not only was he a brilliant actor (his performance as Doctor Stockmann in An Enemy of the People was superb), Mark was also a school character and an all-round eccentric.
+He treated the teachers at LWC with a mixture of casual indifference and flippancy.
+On the morning in question, he had just received a letter from Oxford, to say that Trinity College had given him a place to read History.

 Comments